-This scenario uses the same business units and partitions as the previous example: the default partition, and a partition called engineering for the Engineering business unit.
+This scenario uses the same business units and named license pools as the previous example: the default license pool, and a named license pool called engineering for the Engineering business unit.
 Other business units also exist (for example, the Sales business unit).

 Let's assume that the total feature count for a feature called "cad" is 10.
-The entire count (expressed here as 100%) is allocated to the engineering partition, for exclusive use by the Engineering business unit.
-This effectively denies access to feature "cad" for any capability request that comes from a different business unit (that is, any request that does not include the vendor dictionary entry "business-unit" : "engineering").
+The entire count (expressed here as 100%) is allocated to the named license pool engineering, for exclusive use by the Engineering business unit.
+This effectively denies access to feature "cad" for any capability request that comes from a different business unit (that is, any request that does not include the vendor dictionary entry "business-unit": "engineering").

 '''

-model "exampleModel" {

-partitions {

-partition "engineering" {

-"cad" 1.0 100% // entire feature count

 }

-}

 on dictionary("business-unit" : "engineering") {

 use "engineering"

 accept

-}

 }

 '''